 Another important factor for choosing a sleep pad is what time of year you think you are going to be using it.
-This is where we look at the R-Value.
-If it is going to get really cold at night, you’ll definitely want a higher R-Value.
+This is where we look at the R-value.
+If it is going to get cold at night, you’ll want a higher R-value.
 We thought backpacking the Maroon Bells 4 Pass Loop in August wouldn’t get that cold, but boy were we wrong!

 If it isn’t going to get close to freezing when you backpack, then you can look for a 3 season sleep pad like the NEMO Tensor.

 The NEMO Tensor is extremely light and small making it perfect for backpacking.
-This is a great sleep pad for backpacking as long as you aren’t in cold temperatures due to the fact that it has a 1.6 R-Value.
+This is a great sleep pad for backpacking as long as you aren’t in cold temperatures because it has a 1.6 R-value.
 I love this sleep mat for summer backpacking.
 Besides being extremely light, it is also very comfortable.

-If you are going to be sleeping in freezing cold temperatures, this sleep pad has an insulated version that increases the R-Value by 1.9 for only $20 extra.
+If you are going to be sleeping in cold temperatures, this sleeping pad has an insulated version that increases the R-value by 1.9 for only $20 extra.
 And the pack size stays the same!
 This mat also comes in long wide, regular wide, and regular mummy.